 It's tempting to compare the amount of one school's grants and scholarships to the grants and scholarships from another school.
-However, the most important figure is the bottom line—how much your family will have to pay or borrow in order to attend each school.
+However, the most important figure is the bottom line—how much you will have to pay or borrow in order to attend each school.
 An institution that has offered you a larger grant or scholarship may be a more expensive choice if they also have a higher sticker price.
 On the other hand, a school with a high sticker price may be the most affordable after all grants and scholarships are applied.

 Look carefully at the types of aid offered.

 What is the proportion of grants, scholarships and loans for each package?
 Some colleges will include a Federal Direct Parent PLUS loan in their award letter, which can make the unmet cost seem very low (or even $0).
-While qualified borrowers may get this loan for expenses up to the cost of attendance, it is not guaranteed financing and should not be used when determining unmet cost.
+While qualified borrowers may get this credit-based loan for expenses up to the cost of attendance, it's not guaranteed financing and should not be used when determining unmet cost.

 Is the aid listed on your award letter renewable for four years?
 Could it change?
 Will your financial aid package from each school remain consistent from one year to the next?
 Knowing this will help you determine if your unmet cost could change in future years.
 And speaking of...